The medieval harp (2/3): harp symbolism

 Tuning symbolism and divine harmony

-In medieval and renaissance accounts, music has an intrinsic power to move hearts.
+In medieval and renaissance accounts, the power of music to move emotions was considered divine.
 For example, in the 9th century, the cantor (soloist) of the Abbey of Saint Arnulf, Metz, France, whose name was Grimlaic, wrote A Rule for Solitaries, an early guide to the monastic life.
 Grimlaic wrote: “Childish games and laughter do not delight us, but holy readings and the spiritual music of melody instead.
 However hard-hearted we are, and unable to produce tears, our hearts are turned to compunction when we hear the sweetness of chant.
 There are many who are moved by the sweetness of chant to bewail their sins and readily brought to tears by the sweet sounds of a singer.”

-The power of music to move emotions was considered divine, and was expressed in medieval art by showing King David tuning his harp.
+In medieval art, King David is often shown tuning his harp.
 This is much more than a depiction of a practical necessity, as we see above in The Tickhill Psalter from the Augustinian Priory of Worksop, Nottinghamshire, 1310 (New York Public Library, Spencer collection Ms. 26, folio 9v).
 This is a pictorial account of the biblical story mentioned above in 1 Samuel 16:23: “So it came about whenever the evil/harmful spirit from God came to Saul, David would take the kinnor [Hebrew for lyre – shown above as a harp] and play it with his hand; and Saul would be refreshed and be well, and the evil spirit would depart from him.”
 The first scene above shows King Saul with a devil or evil spirit at his back as David arrives with his harp in its bag.
 The next scene shows David tuning the harp and thus Saul becomes free of the devil.
 In the carefully coded visual representations of the period, the physical act of David tuning his harp was a visual metaphor for spiritual attunement, making all well: each string in concord with the others symbolised heavenly harmony, the restoration of divine peace, the integrity of body and soul.
+Or, to put it another way, music has the power to move emotions, to restore and heal, as described above by Grimlaic.

 King David brings harmony by tuning above left in The Rutland Psalter, England, c.
 1260 (British Library Add MS 62925, folio 8v); above right in the Anglo-Norman Howard Psalter, c.
 1308–40 (British Library Arundel MS 83, folio 14r); below left on a clerical vestment dated c.
 1315, Musee des Tissus (Textile Museum), Lyon, France; and below right in The Luttrell Psalter, England, 1325–40 (British Library Add MS 42130, folio 13r).